What are the Risk Factors of Coronary Artery Disease

 2. High Blood Cholesterol Levels

 High levels of low-density lipoprotein (LDL) cholesterol may cause plaque in the arteries.
-Moreover, high levels of high-density lipoprotein (HDL) cholesterol, on the other hand, may be beneficial.
+Higher HDL cholesterol levels are generally associated with lower cardiovascular risk; however, HDL functionality and overall lipid balance are more important than HDL levels alone.
 Keeping lipid levels under control and in balance is the key to prevention.

 3. Smoking